BestTimesToVisit.com Logo

 nature

 Venture into the Partnachklamm, a dramatic gorge carved by the Partnach River.
-Walk the well-maintained paths, feeling the cool spray of the cascading water on your face as you're surrounded by towering rock walls draped in emerald moss.
-Best experienced in the late spring or early summer when the snowmelt makes the waterfalls most powerful.
+Walk the well-maintained paths, feeling the cool spray of the cascading water on your face as sunlight filters through the towering rock walls, creating an ethereal, emerald glow.
+Wear sturdy shoes; it can be slippery!

 Summiting the Zugspitze: Majesty Unveiled